Races and creatures in His Dark Materials: Powers and abilities

 Witches can feel cold, but are not affected by it.
 They can endure the lowest temperatures on earth comfortably.
 Because they are not burdened by heavy clothing, they can feel the beams of the Aurora on their bare skin.

-Because there is a wasteland far north where no dæmons may go, witches can learn to stay as far from their dæmons as they wish.
+There is a wasteland far north where no dæmon can go.
+This is the result of a unknown catastrophe.
+If a girl manages to get through the wasteland, she then becomes a witch.
+Her dæmon is then able to go extreme distances from them without dying.
 Because all witch dæmons are birds, they can easily fly away to carry messages, spy, or do other tasks for their witches – often to the alarm of anyone who has never seen a person or dæmon separated from one another.

 If a witch has a branch of a special cloud-pine tree, she can use it to fly.
 A human cannot fly this way, although a witch can carry another person up on their cloud-pine if they need to, but they usually lift no one bigger than a child.
 In large numbers, witches and their cloud-pines can tow an airship with no directional engine and can have some control over the winds.

 Witches, through intense concentration, have the power to be wholly ignored.
 In the right state of mind, a witch can make herself so unnoticeable that she is almost invisible.
 Although she is always completely solid, people will glance at her when they see her and move aside to let her pass, without any comment or objection, as if she were merely a part of the wall.
 Some witches have the power of prophecy, as they foresee the existence of, and identify Lyra as, the second Eve.
 They have spells and potions for healing, although seemingly only in the right environment and can also keep flowers fresh and prevent corpses from decaying until after a mourner has approached and seen the body.
 They are also shown to possess some limited form of telepathy, as demonstrated by Serafina Pekkala's ability to know Lee Scoresby's location by giving him one of her crown's flowers with which to invoke her when he is in danger and by her effect on Mary Malone's dreams to help her wake up gradually and accept her presence.
 Her dæmon is also shown to have the ability to unfasten padlocks with a combination of snow and his breath.

 Witches have a legendary sense of direction and can remember the way to a distant place that they have been to only once before.